basis-stack/eslint-config-basis-stack/README.md

 ## Why ?

-AirBnb's ESLint config is great, and does a LOT out of the box and is indeed considered a de facto standard for ES6 style guidelines.
+AirBnb's ESLint config is great, does a LOT out of the box and is indeed considered a de facto standard for ES6 style guidelines.
 However, a few things are a bit restrictive / opinionated, and the base ruleset does not cater to Basis Stack's unique requirements nor our own style preferences.
 This package attempts to fix those shortcomings and adjust the rules to a more tuned set particular for the stack.

 ## Usage